-All Harvard Law School students including 1Ls, transfer students, and LLM candidates are permitted to be a member of the Harvard Environmental Law Review.
+All Harvard Law School students including 1Ls, transfer students, and LL.M. candidates are permitted to be members of the Harvard Environmental Law Review.

-First-year students are encouraged to become subciters.
-Subciting involves verifying the accuracy, both substantively and technically, of an article’s citations, and ensuring they are in correct Bluebook format.
+1Ls are encouraged to become subciters.
+Subciting involves verifying the substantive accuracy and correct formatting of an article’s citations.
 Subcites typically occur on three days during the fall semester and three days during the spring semester.

-First-year students may also become more involved in HELR through a variety of other positions.
+1Ls may also become more involved in the Review through a variety of other positions.
 These opportunities include:

 - Becoming a Submissions Reader and taking part in the process of reviewing and selecting articles for the print edition; and

-- Serving as Line Editors, through which one assists in bringing an article through the editing process.
+- Serving as Technical Editors, assisting in bringing an article through the editing process.

 For more information about becoming a member, please feel free to contact us via email.